tuures/clara/README.md

 - Tail call optimization

 ### Philosophy and Goals

+Simplicity, Safety, Batteries included.

+Features should be orthogonal.
+There should be only one obvious way to do something.

 - Syntax: Do not make me think
+  - Syntax should be easy-to-read and also as easy-to-write as possible without compromising the first.
   - Provide small orthogonal language features, do not provide to many ways to do a same thing.
   - Refactoring should require minimal amount of changes on the syntax level, keep related language features syntactically similar.
   - Keep syntax to the minimal, do not reserve words from being used as identifier.